LuisEduardoR/Skelemist/README.md

 ---

-**This branch is the main branch of the project, there are other branches dedicated to preserving the original jam version in it's pure and fixed states.**
+**This branch is part of the main project, there are other branches dedicated to preserving the original jam version in it's pure and fixed states.**

 ---